MatheusSabaudo/WHOIS-Domain-Lookup/README.md

 # WHOIS-Domain-Lookup

-Simply use of the whois library in python getting specific data from a list of sites inserted in a list.

-How to use: Set up the sites inside the list using: "site.com" or the IP address.
+Simply use the whois library in Python to retrieve specific data from a list of sites inserted in a list.
+To use it, set up the sites inside the list using either the domain name, like site.com, or the IP address.